Mithun1508/Mithun1508/README.md

  👯 I’m looking to collaborate on open-source projects On GitHub and willing to work on cutting edge technologies

  💻  I am very precise and more presentable in Expressing My ideas/thought Process.
-I used to work on New codebases and doing Static Code Analysis thinking out of box       getting tasks done
+I used to work on New codebases Setting up the Clean code Architecture and doing Static Code Analysis thinking out of box  by doing a lot of Analysis come up with the Alternatives and getting tasks done

 # Software development